-Wind advisory in effect tonight; area has slight risk for severe weather - Albert Lea Tribune
+Update: Tornado watch expires; wind advisory remains until midnight - Albert Lea Tribune

-Wind advisory in effect tonight; area has slight risk for severe weather
+Update: 3:30 p.m.: The National Weather Service has issued a tornado watch for much of southeastern Minnesota through 8 p.m.
+Wednesday.

+Fourteen counties are included in the watch, including Freeborn, Faribault, Steele, Waseca and Mower counties.

-The National Weather Service has issued a wind advisory for Albert Lea and the surrounding areas starting this afternoon and continuing through the end of the day as high winds are expected.
+Original story: The National Weather Service has issued a wind advisory for Albert Lea and the surrounding areas starting this afternoon and continuing through the end of the day as high winds are expected.

 The weather agency states west winds of 15 to 25 mph with gusts up to 45 mph are expected in Freeborn, Faribault, Blue Earth, Waseca, Steele, Martin, Rice and Watonwan counties.

-Note: Update: Tornado watch expires; wind advisory remains until midnight Update: 6:30 p.m.: The tornado watch has expired for Freeborn County, but the wind advisory remains through midnight.